The Tripods (TV series)

 The first series was released on both VHS and DVD.
 The BBC released Tripods — The Complete Series 1 & 2 on DVD in March 2009.

+Premise

+Britain 2089.
+Since the invasion of the Tripods the country has been locked in a pre-industrial age.
+The Tripods tyranny on Earth has endured for decades, courtesy of the "Capping" process which most humans undergo on reaching adolescence.
+The caps are essentially metal plates which are fused into the wearer's head by the Tripods through which the Tripods can send instructions or orders.

+The Capped are not 'possessed'.
+They can work as butchers, farmers, blacksmiths, carpenters, get married, etc as they might have done otherwise, but they are never truly independent entities.
+Once capped, no one is ever truly free.

+Little wonder then that on being tipped off by a local resistance figure, Will Parker (John Shackley) has no intention of being Capped.
+He plans to escape, embarking on a long journey.
+In time, he is joined by his cousin Henry (Jim Baker) and a French lad, Jean-Paul Deliet (Ceri Seel) nicknamed "Beanpole".

 Production

 The series introduced several minor changes from the book, notably the shape of the Masters and Tripods, which have tentacles (although the Tripods do have a mechanical claw-arm that they sometimes use) in the book; the Black Guard was introduced to serve as a tangible human antagonist as overuse of the Tripods themselves would be expensive to film and undermine their dramatic presence; gravity inside the Golden City was increased artificially, which is not mentioned in the TV series; the introduction of "cognoscs", spiritual life-forms vastly superior to the Masters themselves; and more other main characters, including love interests for both Will and Beanpole.
 The original texts have few female characters.
 John Christopher was asked about this for an interview on Wordcandy, replying that at the time of writing the series, it was generally accepted that girls would read books with boy main characters, but not vice versa.
 He also stated that he felt the addition of an entire family of girls to the TV series was somewhat "over the top".
 The series is also notable for featuring non-humanoid aliens, which was uncommon at the time.

 Charlotte Long, who played Will's love interest Eloise, died in a car crash shortly after the start of transmission of the first series.
 For the second series, the role was briefly recast, with Cindy Shelley appearing as Eloise during a dream sequence.

 The models of the Tripods used throughout the two series were built by Martin Bower from designs by Steve Drewett.